InnoFail/processing/p5js/readme.md

   Functions:
 - slider(min,max,vert,ui) = ui belongs to group object in group.js ,has variables : --- parent,vert,slider,bar and functions are draw() and get_value().
 Note parent,slider and bar are group objects
  - button(text,ui) = ui belongs to group object in group.js ,has variables : --- parent,padx,pady,button,shadow and functions are draw() shadow(a,b,c,d,colour), and create().
 Note parent,button and shadow are group objects
-- div(text,ui) = ui belongs to group object in group.js ,has variables : --- parent,padx,pady,button,shadow and functions are draw() shadow(a,b,c,d,colour), and create().
+- div(text,ui) = ui belongs to group object in group.js ,has variables : --- parent,button,child,shade and functions are draw() , set_color(c), del_snap(a,b,c,d),del_snap_px(a,b,c,d),shadow(a,b,c,d,colour).
 Note parent,button and shadow are group objects.
 Difference between div and button is shadow in div works on shadow variable while shadow on button works on button variable.
  - list(number,ui_list,u) = ui belongs to group object in group.js ,has variables : --- parent, list,n,u_list,count and functions draw(),change(count_number,vert)
 - editor(ui) =  ui belongs to group object in group.js ,has variables : --- parent, list,n,u_list,count and functions draw(),get_str()
 	--Example